 - ribwort plantain

 - a sparrowhawk

 MARKS OUT OF TEN?

-According to my phone I've walked 16.5 miles today which amounts to 36238 steps.
+According to my phone I've walked 16.3 miles today which amounts to 35406 steps.
 This is a good 3 miles further than my book tells me it should be.
-It has been magnificent walking in surprisingly good and warm weather, if a bit on the windy side.
-Ten out of ten!
+It has been magnificent walking today in not the greatest weather.
+Nine out of ten!

 This elevation chart is far from perfect but I suspect the gps chip is giving occasional false readings.